Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Introduction

 Before we proceed to present our results, we would like to illustrate the key technical hurdles of using offline regression oracles to achieve the optimal regret for contextual bandits.
-We will then provide a few comments explaining how our approach overcomes these technical hurdles.
+We will then briefly explain how our approach overcomes these technical hurdles.

 As was pointed out before, three excellent papers \cite{agarwal2012contextual,foster2018practical,foster2020beyond} have made important progress towards solving contextual bandits via regression approaches.
 Understanding the gap between the existing results and our desired result is important for understanding the key technical hurdles.
 Below we discuss three challenges.